Field ReferencePlanning

 FieldDescription

 Case BOMThe packaging definition to check.
-Includes the recipe, bottle BOM, and case configuration.
+Includes the recipe, vessel BOM, and case configuration.

 Target quantityHow many cases you want to produce.

-Max feasible qtyThe most cases you can make with current inventory.
+Max feasible qtyThe most cases you can make, given current on-hand inventory and the committed capacity schedule.

 Fill bar percentageHow much of the required quantity is available.
 100% = fully covered.